Stefan-Zukin/relionReport/README.md

 # relionReport
 RelionReport is a tool which generates a report and animation from a given relion 3DClass, Refine3D or InitialModel job.
 RelionReport aims to give more meaningful output from relion jobs to aid in making processing decisions and presenting processing data.
+This program was built and tested using Relion 3.1 and ChimeraX 1.1.
+It may work with other versions, but some versions of Relion have different column names in their data tables which causes errors.

 ![GitHub Logo](/images/distribution.png)